About the Artists

 Ray DiCapua is an artist who works mainly in the medium of drawing and recently has included various digital photographic processes to explore and make imagery.
 He sees drawing as a practice of investigating and interrogating the interpretive lenses through which we construct meaning.
 He is a recipient of awards, grants and fellowships, including the Vindolanda Roman Fort/Chesterholm Museum, Northumberland, UK, the Millay Artist Colony, Collaborative Artist Residency and two residencies at the McDowell Colony.
 Recent exhibitions include the Smithsonian National Portrait Gallery, Washington, D.C.; Walter Maciel Gallery, Los Angles, CA; Tacoma Art Museum, Tacoma, WA; Museum of Southwest Texas, Corpus Christi, TX, Kansas State University and Richmond Center for the Visual Arts, Western Michigan University.

-Janet L. Pritchard photographs place with a special interest in the intersection of nature and culture over time.
-Pritchard’s working method has been described as the pursuit of artistic vision through historical empathy.
-Her current project, More Than Scenery: Yellowstone, an American Love Story, surveys the real and ideal landscape of America’s first national park through the lenses of nature, culture, and history.
+Janet L. Pritchard photographs place with a special interest in the intersection of nature and culture.
+In her current project More than a River: the Connecticut River Watershed, she photographs the Connecticut River landscape as a complex set of interconnected systems where present bumps up against past in telling ways.
+Her earlier work More than Scenery: Yellowstone, an American Love Story views the world’s first national park through the lenses of nature, culture, and history.

 Judith Thorpe’s creative work, The Passions, considers the representation of the female body, exploring the tension between idealized and real.
 The work explores historical representations of the female body in precedents such as Greek and Roman statuary and religious icons.
 Her recent series, Breathing The Everyday, is a visual haiku reflecting on the everyday and ordinary.